mk-hassan/llm-zoomcamp/01. Intro/README.md

     es_client.index(index=index_name, document=doc)
 ```

-Now all setup is done, we have the knowledge base (DB) so start RAG.
+Now all setup is done, we have the knowledge base so start Retrive data and Augment the LLM Generation.

-##  7. <a name='BuildingR-A-G'></a>Building R - A - G
+##  6. <a name='BuildingR-A-G'></a>Building R - A - G

-###  7.1. <a name='R-Retrievingthemostrelateddocumennttocertainqueryformelasticsearch'></a>R - Retrieving the most related documennt to certain query form elasticsearch
+###  6.1. <a name='R-Retrievingthemostrelateddocumennttocertainqueryformelasticsearch'></a>R - Retrieving the most related documennt to certain query form elasticsearch

 ```python
 def filter_search(query, size=5, search_words=[]):